ephect-io/documentation/README.md

 However, you first need to launch the embedded web server.

-If you're under Windows, you need to type this:
+If you're running Windows, you need to type this:

     php -S localhost:8888 -t src/public

 otherwise, MacOS and Linux accept this syntax:

+    php egg serve

+Open another terminal or another tab in your terminal and type:

     php egg build